I screwed up...

 Aaahrg...
 The superkid broke his PSP screen.
 Of course he didn't remember doing it... he went off in a long rambling list of moments it could NOT have happened... "it couldn't have happened in the school taxi... because it was still working in the school taxi... at least I think it was still working in the school taxi.." etc. etc. Very helpful.
 Instead he wanted me to think it was a virus.

 I got all enthusiastic when I found a tutorial on how to replace broken PSP (slim) screens on the internet.
-I love taking stuff apart under the cover that it is already broken so it doesn't really matter if I break it up some more.
+I love taking stuff apart with the excuse that it is already broken so it doesn't really matter if I break it up some more.
 1 out of 10 times I can fix something.
 This wasn't 1 of those times...

 Getting the front cover off wasn't a problem, and I got past the button bar.
 The screen came out and there were the two cables connecting it to the motherboard.
 There was no stopping now, my curiosity drove me to continue.